-The pharmacy wil Il automatically fill and deliver new prescriptions it receives from he ealth care providers, without t checking with you first, if either:
+The pharmacy will automatically fill and deliver new prescriptions it receives from health of care providers, without checking with you first, if either:

-☐ You used mail-order services with this plan in the past, or □You sign up for automatic delivery of all new prescriptions received directly from health care providers.
-You may request automatic delivery of all new prescriptions at any time by phone or mail.
+☐You used mail-order services with this plan in the past, or □You sign up for automatic delivery of all new prescriptions received directly from health care providers.
+You may request automatic delivery of all new prescriptions at any time by phone o mail.